mklingberg/SimpleMapper/README.md

 ## Verification

-It possible to assert that all maps are valid.
+It's possible to assert that all maps are valid.
 This means that all properties on destination objects are either mapped or included in the ignore property list.
 To trigger validation you need to initialize SimpleMapper in a unit test and then run AssertAllPropertiesMappedOnDestinationObjects() on the configuration object.

 ```csharp